Not sure where to stay & play in Bali? Here’s our guide to the different regions of Bali to help you plan your next vacay

 2. Shop for boho knick-knacks.
 While Canggu is famous for its fabulous fashion boutiques, Canggu is also home to incredible homewares stores, like Bungalow Living and The Jungle Trader.

-3. Bliss out with a Canggu-style spa sesh.
+3. Bliss out with a Canggu spa sesh.
 From charcoal hair treatments and 24 carat gold facials, to massages with a Pimms cocktail – you name it, Canggu’s best spas do it.

 4. Hit the waves and learn to surf.
 Bali is one of the best surf destinations in the world, and Canggu is home to countless waves for both beginners and pros.
-Learn to surf in the white-wash out the front of Old Mans, or go pro in Berawa or Echo Beach.
+Learn to surf in the white-wash out the front of The Lawn, or go pro in Berawa or Echo Beach.

 5. Head out for a day of family fun with the kiddies.
-Splish and splosh at Splash Water Park, take them horse riding at Bali Equestrian Centre, or learn how to make jewellery.
+Take them horse riding at Bali Equestrian Centre, or learn how to make jewellery.

 NUSA DUA